-1 Exeter was built ca. 1870 for building contractor George Wheatland Jr., for speculative sale, one of four contiguous houses (299 Beacon and 1-3-5 Exeter) which form a single unit between Beacon Street and Public Alley 417.
+1 Exeter was built ca. 1870 for building contractor George Wheatland.
+Jr., for speculative sale, one of four contiguous houses (1-3-5 Exeter and 299 Beacon) which form a single unit between Beacon Street and Public Alley 417.

-By 1875, 1 Exeter was the home of Joseph Howe Wales and his wife, Isabelle (Webbe) Wales.
+By 1875, 1 Exeter was the home of Joseph Howe Wales and his wife, Isabelle (Webb) Wales.
 They previously had lived at 337 Marlborough.

 Joseph Wales was a ship owner and East India merchant in his father’s firm, and then an insurance broker.

 They continued to live there in 1877, but had moved to New York by 1878.

 By the 1878-1879 winter season, 1 Exeter was the home of wholesale flour and grain merchant Wesley Perkins Balch and his wife, Almira Patterson (Smith) Balch.
 They previously had lived at 34 Chestnut.